canjs/canjs/index.md

 ## Why CanJS

-There are a lot of libraries out there and it can be difficult to pick the one that's right for you.
+There are many libraries out there and it can be difficult to pick the one that's right for you.
 In our (not so, but should be) humble opinion, the technology in CanJS is simply the best.
 It strikes a balance between: